- >

 Additional Investments

-You can make additional investments at any time.
-However, please note that there are limits on how much you can invest into an ISA in any tax year.
+You can make additional investments at any time and there is no limit on how much you can invest.
+However, if you hold the unit trust within an ISA, there are limits on how much you can invest in any tax year.
 You can view the current ISA limit by visiting Important information about your Stocks & Shares ISA.
-You can still invest anything over this amount by investing outside the ISA wrapper.

 If you change your mind